opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.2.md

 }
 ```

-The following fragment will be returned if the health of the GPUs are not normal, warning or fatal
+The following fragment will be returned if the health of one of the GPUs is *Warning*.
+The *OriginOfCondition* properties specifies the resource which caused the warning.

 ```  {.small}